 Distressed Visual: A design term that describes an aged, timeworn look.

 Drying Room (linoleum “bloom”) A term describing the yellow-cast color linoleum has on the surface before it is exposed to ultraviolet light.
 The color is a natural effect produced by the floor’s composition.
 This film, or bloom, will disappear after the floor is exposed to light for a few hours.

 Embossed in Register: A manufacturing process that intensifies the depth, texture and realistic look of the floor by aligning the embossing with the printed design.

 Fiberglass: An encapsulated glass rotovinyl (printed) flooring designed to be installed using Glass-Tac tape as the adhesive.

-Flexibility: The ability to be bent, turned, or twisted without cracking, breaking or showing other permanent damage and with or without returning of itself to its former shape.
+Flexibility: The ability to be bent, turned, or twisted without cracking, breaking or showing other permanent damage.
+And with or without returning of itself to its former shape.

-Friction Resistance: to the relative motion of one body sliding, rolling, or flowing over another with which it is in contact.
+Friction Resistance: To the relative motion of one body sliding, rolling, or flowing over another with which it is in contact.

 Gloss Level: Different sheens or levels of Gloss-Satin, Semi Gloss or Gloss.

 Glueless Tile: Vinyl tiles that install with your choice of adhesive tabs or spray adhesive.
-Glueless tiles are sold as a system including the tile, a roll-out underlayment that has a premarked grid pattern that assists with the installation, and the adhesive tabs or spray adhesive.
+These tiles are sold as a system including the tile, a roll-out underlayment that has a premarked grid pattern that assists with the installation, and the adhesive tabs or spray adhesive.
 Glueless tile is easy to place down and easy to pick up again.